-The sharply-dressed pastor of Greater Abyssinia Baptist Church has been a local inspiration for over 50 years.
-Friend and confidante to Dr. Martin Luther King Jr., Reverend Caviness often collaborated with the civil rights leader during the 1960s.
+The sharply dressed pastor of Greater Abyssinia Baptist Church has been a local inspiration for more than 50 years.
+Friend and confidante to Dr. Martin Luther King Jr., Reverend Caviness often collaborated with the Civil Rights leader during the 1960s.
 He continues that mission today, championing efforts to bring jobs and economic development to his Glenville neighborhood.

 The Cleveland History Center also shines a light on some lesser-known facets of local African American history:

 Any visit to the Cleveland History Center in University Circle brings our city’s storied history to life.
 Don’t miss out.